 Guy Champion died in 1846.
-Thomas Champion died suddenly whilst organising the funeral arrangements.
+Thomas Champion died suddenly whilst organising the funeral arrangements for his brother.

-George Willis and William Henry Wright took over the company in the 1840s, but the Champion family continued to hold a stake, and it continued to trade as Champion & Co.
+George Willis and William Henry Wright took over Champion & Co, although the Champion family continued to hold a stake in the business.

 James Bigwood takes control of Champion & Co

 James Bigwood (1839 – 1919) was the son of a successful fish merchant.
-He was managing director of Champion & Co by 1869.
-Bigwood was a strong advocate for product purity, and was vehemently opposed to food adulteration.
+He acquired control of Champion & Co in 1868 and became managing director.
+Bigwood was an enthusiastic advocate of product purity, and was vehemently opposed to food adulteration.

 Champion & Co produced well over 1.5 million gallons of vinegar every year by 1872.
-The firm also produced two tons of mustard per day.
-The firm employed 170 workers, almost all skilled.
+Two tons of mustard were produced every day.
+170 people, mostly skilled workers, were employed.

 A new 53,000 gallon vinegar vat was installed in 1883.
-It took three months to construct from English oak.
+It was constructed over three months from Kentish oak.
 It joined 46 other similarly-sized vats at the brewery.

 James Bigwood was elected as a Member of Parliament in 1885.
-Bigwood stood 6 ft 4 inches high, and held the distinction of being the tallest MP.
+Bigwood measured 6 ft 4 inches, and held the distinction of being the tallest MP.
 The Daily Mirror described his appearance as that of a “prosperous doctor”.

-The firm was the oldest established vinegar brewery in London by 1907.
+Champion & Co was the longest-established vinegar brewery in London by 1907.

 The Bigwood family sell Champion & Co to Slee, Slee & Co

-Champion’s vinegar continued to be advertised until 1955, after which it appears to have been phased out in favour of the Sarson’s brand, which was also owned by Crosse & Blackwell.
+Champion’s vinegar continued to be advertised in Britain until the mid-1950s, after which it was phased out in favour of the Sarson’s brand, which was also owned by Crosse & Blackwell.